Grandma’s Old Fashioned Cornbread Dressing Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Why You’ll Love This Recipe
+Why You’ll Love This Southern Cornbread Dressing

-If you want more Southern holiday staples, try my Southern Green Beans and The Best Southern Gravy
+If you want more Southern holiday staples, try my Southern Green Beans and The Best Southern Gravy.

-Ingredients Notes
+Ingredient Notes

-recipe ingredients in small bowls and labeled.
+recipe ingredients in small bowls and labeled

 • Jiffy Corn Muffin Mix: I love these little boxes of cornbread mix.
 You can also use a homemade cornbread recipe if preferred.
 Keep in mind that you will make the cornbread according to package instructions first, so additional ingredients may be needed depending on the cornbread recipe you use.